AffableAWE/http-server/README.md

 ### Why I Built This

 This project started as a raw "learn-by-building" monolith (preserved in `legacy/`).
-It has since evolved into a production-grade showcase of **concurrency, modular design, and observability**
+It has since evolved into a production-grade showcase of **concurrency, modular design, and observability**.

 ---